REANNZ/tuakiri-doc-test/test.md

 <details>
   <summary>Click here to expand</summary>

-  This is full of details
+  This is full of details.

                And some code

 </details>